Resources

 Description: In response to feedback and collaboration with the field, as well as to legislation passed by the Virginia General Assembly, the Virginia Department of Education (VDOE) has released the Video Guide to the Special Education Evaluation Process for Families as additional guidance to support accurate and consistent eligibility determinations and access to special education services across school divisions.
 These video modules will provide parents, families, and other stakeholders with a brief but...

-Description: IDEA: Assistive Technology Devices and Services for Children With Disabilities Under the IDEA (Jan.
-22, 2024) - The Office of Educational Technology and the Office of Special Education Programs are pleased to share the guidance in support of children with disabilities who need assistive technology (AT) devices and services for meaningful access and engagement in education.
-A Dear Colleague Letter (Jan.
-22, 2024) on the provision of assistive technology devices and services for children with...
+Description: New Video: Introducing the Office of Special Education Program's Assistive Technology Guidance and the 2024 National Educational Technology Plan (2:46 mins.)
+IDEA: Assistive Technology Devices and Services for Children With Disabilities Under the IDEA (Jan.
+22, 2024) - The Office of Educational Technology and the Office of Special Education Programs are pleased to share the guidance in support of children with disabilities who need assistive technology (AT) devices and services for meaningful...

 Description: Crosswalks cross-reference the functional skills assessed by various published instruments with the three child outcomes required by OSEP for Part C and Part B, Section 619 programs to assess the degree to which these instruments measure the required outcomes.
 Crosswalks were generated for instruments based on the frequency of informal requests from states.